sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-preferences.md

 Users can modify Preferences at their will.

+### Browser related Preferences

+Preferences in this section use default values of the browser in use:

-- **Language** is the interface language of JOC Cockpit that is available from English, French, German, Japanese.
+- **Language** is the interface language of JOC Cockpit that is available for English, French, German, Japanese.
-  - Default: browser language settings
 - **Time Zone** specifies the time zone to which any dates displayed in JOC Cockpit will be converted.
-  - Default: browser time zone settings
 - **Date Time Format** offers selecting from a list of available formats.
-  - Default: browser date time settings

-### Maximum Number of Entries
+### List related Preferences

-The following preferences apply to display of lists in JOC Cockpit.
+Preferences apply to display of lists in JOC Cockpit.
 The following implications should be considered when increasing values:

 - Reading more data from JOC Cockpit will not improve responsiveness of the GUI.
 - Longer lists will increase the browser's memory & CPU consumption for rendering.

+Find the following settings that can be managed for common values from the *Group Limit* link:

 - **Max. number of History entries** applies to the [History - Orders](/history-orders) view.
 - **Max. number of Audit Log entries** applies to the [Audit Log](/audit-log) view.
-- **Max. number of Notification entries** applies to the *Monitor-Order Notifications* view.
+- **Max. number of Notification entries** applies to the *Monitor-Order Notifications* and *Monitor-System Notifications* views.
 - **Max. number of Order Overview entries** applies to the [Orders - Overview](/orders-overview) view.
 - **Max. number of Daily Plan entries** applies to the [Daily Plan](/daily-plan) view.
-- **Max. number of orders per Workflow** limits the number of Orders displayed with the [Workflows](/workflows) view.
+- **Max. number of orders per Workflow** limits the number of Orders available with the [Workflows](/workflows) view.
 - **Max. number of File Transfer entries** applies to the [History - File Transfers](/history-file-transfers) view.
 - **Max. number of orders per Resource Lock** limits the number of Orders displayed with the [Resources - Resource Locks](/resources-resource-locks) view.
-- **Max. number of orders per Notice Board ** limits the number of Orders displayed with the [Resources - Notice Boards](/resources-notice-boards) view.
+- **Max. number of orders per Notice Board** limits the number of Orders displayed with the [Resources - Notice Boards](/resources-notice-boards) view.

 ### Workflow View Preferences